- Traveling with GEEO

 Today, we drive the famous Georgian Military Road to Mtskheta, the ancient capital of Georgia and a UNESCO World Heritage Site.
 Here we will visit the Jvari Monastery and Svetitskhoveli Cathedral, both of which showcase examples of medieval architecture on ancient trade routes.
 Then we drive to Uplistsikhe, an ancient cave town dating back to the 7th century BC.
 The name translates to "the lord’s fortress," and the town continued to be a religious and political stronghold until the 14th century before being attacked by the Mongols.
 While many travelers have never heard of this ancient city before visiting, after a few hours of climbing around the rocks and caves, Uplistsikhe quickly becomes a highlight of any trip to Georgia.
 Afterward, we drive back to Tbilisi for another evening in this amazing city.
 Approximate travel time: 1.5-2 hrs by private vehicle

-Depart Tbilisi at any time.
-We highly recommend staying at least one extra day, and we would be happy to book you an extra night at the hotel we use for this trip.
+There are no planned activities today, so you may depart Tbilisi at any time.
+If you wish to extend your stay in Tbilisi, consider booking post-tour accommodation with us.
+Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
-Book two or more GEEO trips in the same year and receive a discount!
-GEEO will give you 10% off of the lesser value program(s) (up to 3 programs).
-If you don’t see a program that interests you that pairs with this trip, but still would like to extend your time abroad, let us know.
-We will work with you to find a non-teacher trip from our tour operator’s much larger catalog.
-Even better, if you are an educator, we can offer still offer you a discounted price on the trip you choose!
+Book two or more GEEO programs in the same school year and receive a discount!
+GEEO will give you 10% off of the lesser value program(s) (up to 3 programs per year).
+If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
+We can work with you to find a trip from our tour operator’s much larger catalog.
+Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any additional tours that you book.